eonist/eonist.github.io/_posts/_2017-11-14_interface-builder.md

 https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/BuildABasicUI.html

 ### Segue
-Segue is essentially a way to get and set data from prev and next view
+Segue is essentially a way to get and set data from prev and next view . you can call `performSegue(withIdentifier:"nameOFSegueInIb",sender:self)` to transition to another view from swift code

 ## UIAlertController (alert dialog)
 See 114 Spinners  Alerts.mp4 in complete-ios-10-developer-course

+## Conclusion:
+UIBuilder is rather simple.
+It's not much harder than using Applescript GUI.
+It consists of 3 parts.
+UI elements, Segues (aka transitions), outlets (refs in your code to the UI element) everything else is pretty trivial and solutions are a google search away.